-The regulatory problem mentioned above has been resolved and the mine equipment availability problems have been improved with an aggressive hiring and parts purchasing program.
-Additional mine equipment was purchased during the second half of the fiscal year ended September 30, 2011.
-The Corporation expects the mine to gradually increase production above current tons per day during the year ended September 30, 2012 at current reserve grades.
-At the present rate of production, proven and probable reserves are sufficient for 3 years.
+The Corporation expects the Pimenton mine to gradually increase production above its current 110 to 120 tons per day to 150 tons per day during the year ended September 30, 2013 at current reserve grades.
+At the present rate of production, the Company believes proven and probable reserves are sufficient for 3 years.
 The Corporation is currently working to convert 189,000 tonnes of drill indicated resources into the proven and probable reserves and continue exploration for new gold veins at Pimenton.